 It’s hard not to be fascinated by the secret world of spies.
 How to they carry out their missions?
 What are they after?
 And, living in the DC area, it’s easy to wonder “could I know any?”

-The Spy Museum delves deep into these questions with demonstrations of secret codes, exhibits full of tools spies have used from the earliest days of espionage to the present, the portrayal of spies in movies, the methods used to identify spies among us, and even celebrity spies.
+The International Spy Museum in Washington DC delves deep into these questions with demonstrations of secret codes, exhibits full of tools spies have used from the earliest days of espionage to the present, the portrayal of spies in movies, the methods used to identify spies among us, and even celebrity spies.

 A visit to the Spy Museum starts off by immersing you in the world of spying right away.
 Take an elevator that glows with different colors up to a room where you choose your secret identity, learn the details of your new persona, and watch a movie about spying.